Make your emails accessible to everyone

 What is email accessibility?

-At its core, accessibility asks:
+At its core, accessibility in the field of email means asking:

 This includes people who: